Now 30% off!

 For high school students who are striving to earn a part-time position, an internship, or any other type of extracurricular work, writing a great cover letter is the first key step to take.

-Since many high school students do not have a long work history yet, this can require some extra time and cleverness to frame high-school-level experiences compellingly.
+Since many high school students don’t have a long work history yet, this can require some extra time and cleverness to frame high-school-level experiences compellingly.

 No Work Experience Cover Letter Template